 • Give thanks that churches remain present across the country.
 Even as Christian identification declines, there are still congregations, pastors, families, ministries, and believers seeking to make Christ known in ordinary New Zealand life.

-• Give thanks for truth brought into public view.
-Painful exposure of abuse and institutional failure is not easy, but it can become a mercy when it leads to repentance, justice, protection, and reform.
+• Give thanks when abuse and institutional failure are exposed rather than hidden.
+Painful truth is not easy to face, but exposure can become a mercy when it leads to repentance, justice, protection, and reform.

 • Give thanks for peaceful civic space.
 New Zealand still has democratic processes, public debate, lawful participation, and room for Christians to pray, speak, vote, serve, and seek the good of their neighbors.